jj230/jj230/holiday-hack-challenge-2023/certificate-sshenanigans.md

     <mark style="background-color:red;">`-H "Authorization: Bearer [access token] " \ https://management.azure.com/subscriptions/2b0942f3-9bca-484b-a508-abdae2db5e64/resourceGroups/northpole-rg1/providers/Microsoft.Web/sites/northpole-ssh-certs-fa/sourcecontrols/web?api-version=2022-03-01`</mark>&#x20;

     * REPOSITORY: [https://github.com/SantaWorkshopGeeseIslandsDevOps/northpole-ssh-certs-fa](https://github.com/SantaWorkshopGeeseIslandsDevOps/northpole-ssh-certs-fa)
 8. In the Github repo, it shows that the code is willing to take an input for both the public key and the principal.
 If the principal is not included, it will go to the default (elf).
-I looked at the way the response would like like, which gave me an indication as to the format it wanted the http request in: {“ssh\_cert”: string, “principal”: string}.
+I looked at the way the response would look like, which gave me an indication as to the format it wanted the http request in: {“ssh\_cert”: string, “principal”: string}.
 I also looked at the sanitation that was happening to get a feel for the format.

     <div align="left">